vestrel00/contacts-android/DEV_NOTES.md

 the device may contribute a single raw contact representing the user's personal profile data from that source."

-In other words, 1 account can have 1 profile RawContact.
+In other words, one account can have one profile RawContact.
 Whether or not profile RawContacts associated to an Account can be carried over and synced across devices and users is up to the Contacts Provider / Sync provider for that Account.

 > From my experience, profile RawContacts associated to an Account is not carried over / synced
 > across devices or users.

+Despite the documentation of "one profile RawContact per one Account", the Contacts Provider allows for multiple RawContacts per Account, including multiple local RawContacts (no Account).
+Thus, we should let consumers exploit this but set defaults to be one-for-one.

 Creating / setting up the profile in the native Contacts app results in the creation of a local RawContact (not associated with an Account) even if there are available Accounts.

-// TODO Try inserting a RawContact for every single Account.
-// TODO Try inserting two RawContacts for the same Account.
-// TODO Try inserting a device-only RawContact.
-Try two!
-// TODO Blanks.
-// TODO GroupMemberships?
-Also check all allowable / shown fields in the native Contacts app.

 **Profile permissions**